|

 49. cornea

-the transparent dome-shaped anterior portion of the outer covering of the eye; it covers the iris and pupil and is continuous with the sclera
+the transparent part of the eye covering the iris and pupil

 50. corneal